BohBOhTN/ELKOLLA_API/README.md

 - **Invoice Retrieval**: Fetches invoices filtered by year, month, and day.
 - **Invoice Deletion**: Deletes invoices by either invoice ID or invoice number, along with their associated items.
 - **Dynamic Invoice Number Generation**: Invoice numbers are automatically generated in the format `MMYY_XXX` based on the current month and year.
-- **Amount Conversion**: Converts the final price of invoices into words using OpenAI's GPT model, specifically for Arabic numbers.
+- **Amount Conversion**: Converts the final price of invoices into words using OpenAI's GPT model, specifically for French numbers.
 - **Database Support**: Uses SQLAlchemy ORM for storing invoices and associated items in a SQLite database.

 ## Technology Stack
 - **FastAPI**: Framework for building the API endpoints.
 - **SQLAlchemy**: ORM for database interaction.
 - **SQLite**: Database used for storage.
-- **OpenAI GPT-3**: Used for converting numeric amounts into Arabic words.
+- **OpenAI GPT-3**: Used for converting numeric amounts into French words.
 - **Pydantic**: For data validation and serialization.

 ## API Endpoints